 1989 Speedmaster Apollo XI 20th Anniversary Editions

-In 1989, Omega introduced the Speedmaster Apollo XI 20th anniversary model.
-A stainless steel Speedmaster Professional that came in a special (wooden) box, an extra black velcro strap, a 20th anniversary badge and had an engraving on the case band.
-This engraving was either Apollo XI 1969 (worldwide 4000 pieces only but unnumbered), xxxx/2000 Apollo XI 1969 (USA 2000 pieces) or xxx /250 Apollo XI 1969 – 1989 (Germany 250 pieces).
-According to Moonwatch Only and Omega’s Journey Through Time, the 250 pieces for the German market were delivered as ‘head only’.
-That means there was no strap or bracelet delivered with these pieces.
+There were three different types of these engravings.
+The first, for 4,000 unnumbered global-release pieces, read “Apollo XI 1969”.
+The second, on 2,000 US-market pieces, read “XXXX/2000 Apollo XI 1969”.
+The last one, on 250 German-market examples, read “XXX/250 Apollo XI 1969 – 1989”.
+According to Moonwatch Only and Omega: A Journey Through Time, the 250 pieces for the German market were “head-only” examples.
+That means that no strap or bracelet came with these pieces.
 The Omega distributor or retailers took care of this themselves.
-The other 6000 pieces came with the much sought-after reference 1450 bracelet.
+The other 6,000 pieces came with the highly sought-after reference 1450 bracelet.
 A review of this limited edition Speedmaster Professional Apollo XI ref.
 3590 watch can be found here.

 1994 Speedmaster Apollo XI 25th Anniversary Editions

-The five year intervals I mentioned at the beginning of this article started in 1994.
-For the 25th anniversary of the Moonlanding and the role of the Speedmaster, Omega introduced another limited edition Speedmaster Apollo XI model.
-This particular one was limited to 2500 pieces and also featured the engraved case band, showing ‘Apollo XI 1969 – 1994’.
-In fact, besides the stainless steel watches like the 20th anniversary model of 1989, Omega also introduced a limited edition of 500 pieces in white gold and a run of 50 numbered pieces in platinum.
+The five-year intervals I mentioned at the beginning of this article started in 1994.
+Commemorating the Moon landing’s 25th anniversary and the role of the Speedmaster, Omega introduced another limited-edition Speedmaster Apollo XI model.
+This particular one was limited to 2,500 pieces.
+And like the 1989 model, it also featured an engraved case band.
+This time, the engraving read “Apollo XI 1969 – 1994”.
+Alongside these stainless steel watches, Omega also introduced a 500-piece limited edition in white gold and 50 numbered pieces in platinum.
 The platinum watches were skeletonized by Armin Strom.

-Like the 20th anniversary, the watch comes in a nice wooden box and some extras.
-According to Moon Watch Only, these watches were also delivered with a grey leather box with ‘The First Watch Worn On The Moon 1969 – 1994’ inscription on the inside.
-The caseback of the 1994 version is also slightly different from the 1989 model, as it now came with an additional engraving ‘Limited Edition xxxx / 2500).
+The stainless steel Speedmaster Apollo XI has reference 3591.50.
+It came with either a leather strap or the highly praised 1479 bracelet.
+It’s a bit of a hair-puller if I may so myself, but it looks very good on the Speedmaster and tapers nicely towards the clasp.
+Like the 20th-anniversary model, the watch came in a nice wooden box with some extras.
+According to Moonwatch Only, these watches were also delivered with a gray leather box with an inscription on the inside stating “The First Watch Worn On The Moon 1969 – 1994”.
+The case back of the 1994 version is also slightly different from that of the 1989 model.
+The 1994 version came with an additional engraving that reads “Limited Edition XXXX / 2500”.

-A while ago (here, in December 2014) we already wrote about the white gold Speedmaster Apollo XI limited edition of 500 pieces.
-We took pictures of the watch that is in the Omega Museum in Bienne, as you can see above.
-A beautiful white gold case, with silver-grey dial and silver hands.
-The case band reads Apollo XI 1969 – 1994 like the stainless steel model and the caseback is transparent and showing the caliber 864 movement.
-This is a variation on the caliber 861 movement (rhodium plated), but with a chronometer rating.
-This white gold limited edition has reference number 3192.30 for the version with full white gold bracelet and 3692.30 for the model as pictured above.
+In December 2014, we wrote about this white gold Speedmaster Apollo XI limited edition of 500 pieces.
+We took pictures of the example in the Omega Museum in Bienne, as you can see above.
+It has a beautiful white gold case with silver-gray dial and silver hands.
+The case band reads “Apollo XI 1969 – 1994” like the stainless steel model.
+The case back on this one is transparent and reveals the caliber 864 inside.

 1999 Speedmaster Apollo XI 30th Anniversary Edition